FreyYann/2016_NYC_Yellow_Cab_trip_record_data/README.md

 ## 1. This Notebook tells stroy about New York cab Trip Duration
+### Although it is a late submit, the rank is in 30% of the leardboard.
+### The intertion is to reforce the Machine Learning skills.

 ## 2. Feature Engineering
 ### 2.1 Distribution of Data